connorgascoigne/connorgascoigne.github.io/_supervision/imperial-supervision-2024.md

 The goal of this project is to use available data in Switzerland during 2010-2022 and estimate the number of excess mortalities attributed to warm and cold temperatures accounting for:

 a.
-Differences in age-sex vulnerabilities
+Differences in age-sex vulnerabilities.

 b.
-Temporal adaptation to temperatures
+Temporal adaptation to temperatures.

 #### Proposed methods